 Could be expected to contribute to the Academy’s affairs.

-- All former secretaries of state as honorary members.
+- All former secretaries of state will be offered honorary membership, but must accept the invitation to be considered members.

 - All former deputy secretaries, undersecretaries, USAID administrators, USAID deputy and assistant administrators, assistant secretaries and assistant secretary-equivalent positions, directors general of the Foreign Service in the Department of State and other national security/foreign policy agencies of the U.S. Government, and senior directors and higher-level posts within the National Security Council staff, who preferably have held a chief of mission post as well.
 Comparable senior national security positions in the Executive Office of the President may also merit consideration.